mini97/mini97/README.md

-💃 Hi, I’m @mini97
+💃 ℍ𝕚, 𝕀’𝕞 @𝕞𝕚𝕟𝕚𝟡𝟟

-  👀 I’m interested in designing and appreciating of art
+   I’m interested in designing and appreciating of art

-    🌱 I’m currently learning full stack !
-I'm the very beginner ✌ ʚ◡̈⃝ɞI’m looking to collaborate on anyone, everyone possible to grow up with me 🤸🏼‍♂️ How to reach me is just comment on my repository
+ I’m currently learning full stack !
+I'm the very beginner ✌

+        I’m looking to collaborate on anyone, everyone possible to grow up with me

+How to reach me is just comment on my repository 🤸🏼‍♂️ wheeeeeow

 <!---
 mini97/mini97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.